friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 severity: "critical (9.8)"
 ---

-An Unrestricted Upload of File with Dangerous Type vulnerability in the Ajaxmanager File and Database explorer (ajaxmanager) module, from RSI, for PrestaShop, through 2.3.0, allows remote attackers to upload dangerous files without restrictions.
+An "Unrestricted Upload of File with Dangerous Type" vulnerability exists in the Ajaxmanager File and Database explorer (ajaxmanager) module, from RSI, for PrestaShop, for all versions (including latest version 2.3.0).
+This allows remote attackers to upload dangerous files without restrictions.

 ## Summary